-- Analyze and evaluate various leadership theories and models used by contemporary leaders in the field of management to develop and nurture followership. - Compare and contrast various leadership approaches to diversity in the workplace, ethics, motivation, and knowledge management. - Distinguish and critique the various roles and functions of an effective leader in today's workplace in the areas of decision making, conflict resolution, motivation, and risk taking.
+- Evaluate various leadership theories and models used by contemporary leaders in the field of management to develop and nurture followership. - · Assess leadership approaches to diversity in the workplace, ethics, motivation, and knowledge management. - Examine the roles and functions of an effective leader in today's workplace as it relates to the areas of decision making, conflict resolution, motivation, and risk taking.